While writing can be a challenging skill to learn, it’s one of the main means of communication, and a basic academic requirement.

 This can be a particularly effective activity if you’re homeschooling your child, as they’ll get the chance to communicate with other children through writing, which is something that is quite common at school.
 If you’re a little hesitant about finding a pen pal for your child, you can instead suggest that they regularly write to their future self, and become their own pen pal.
 Not only will this continue to help your child build writing skills, but the different letters will also make for wonderful memories!

 Nightzookeeper.com makes writing fantastically fun for your child by turning writing into a game!
-Whether you’re homeschooling or using our program as a learning supplement, our program will help your child improve all their writing skills, including spelling, grammar and punctuation.
-Give it a try for free today!
+Whether you’re homeschooling or using our program as a learning supplement, our writing program for kids will help your child improve skills such as spelling, grammar, and punctuation.

 We hope you’ve found these suggestions for fun writing activities helpful!
 Please visit the following pages for free printable resources, worksheets, and other educational content: